Sonia Peres: Nurse

 Sonia served as a practical nurse, in a field hospital in the Western Desert during the North African campaign.
 Her job was to assist the professional staff in everything needed to treat the wounded.
 Peres said that one day when the head nurse called her a "damn native," she slapped her in the face, and was subsequently expelled from the hospital, and was sent to a heavy vehicle driving course at the Mina camp near the pyramids.

 Israeli activist and married life

-In May 1945, after returning to Israel, after completing her service in the British Army, she married Shimon Peres.
+In May 1945, after completing her service in the British Army and returning to Palestine, she married Shimon Peres.
 Sonia Peres was a housewife who chose to stay away from the media and fiercely maintained her privacy and the privacy of her family, despite her husband's extensive political career.
 Over the years, Peres has volunteered for various activities designed to help the needy in Israeli society.
 Among other things, she assisted in the distribution of food products to the needy, and also worked extensively for IDF widows.
 In one case, Peres adopted the children of one of the widows, upon her death, and even let them live for a period of time in the prime minister's official resident.
 However, her voluntary activity was under a heavy veil of secrecy, due to Peres' unwillingness to publicize her activity.